Systemic racism still festering inside city's courts, Black judges say during legislative hearing

-Legislators unloaded on the leaders of the city’s court system for their absence to answer for a bombshell report that detailed “troubling pattern of racial resentment” and nepotism in the courts.
+Legislators unloaded on the leaders of the city’s court system Monday for their absence from a hearing on a bombshell report that detailed a “troubling pattern of racial resentment” and nepotism in the courts.

-On Monday Court of Common Pleas President Judge Idee C. Fox drew the ire of legislators for her refusal to testify during a legislative hearing over the findings of the report from the Center for Urban and Racial Equity (CURE).
+Court of Common Pleas President Judge Idee C. Fox drew the ire of legislators for her refusal to testify during the legislative hearing on the findings of the report from the Center for Urban and Racial Equity (CURE).

 Richard McSorley, a court administrative officer in the First Judicial District, the city’s court system, was originally scheduled to testify in her stead as of Friday.
 But he later declined and sent a letter in lieu of his appearance.